 Epoxy Resin

 Epoxy resin countertops are made from a mixture of materials and then cured as a solid product.
 They are durable, non-porous and hold up very well under harsh and extreme conditions.
-They are typically the choice around sinks and heavy moisture.
+They are typically the choice for stations that have sinks and heavy moisture.

 Advantages of Epoxy Countertops